IndyCar is a sport of imperfect information.

 Other sports analytics blogs have the benefit of being able to go back after the fact and rewatch every single play to track the advanced stats that you see on sites like Football Outsiders or FanGraphs.
 They can see the angles and everything that goes down, which means they can count and turn anything they want into a statistic.
 While we can rewatch the races, we still don’t get to see every angle or part of the race.

 These are just some of the reasons why IndyCar stats are so hard to deal with.
-But it doesn’t mean useful insights can’t be gained by looking at the data, it just means you have to a) get a little creative b) try really, really hard and c) be okay with imperfect and incomplete data.
+But it doesn’t mean useful insights can’t be gained by looking at the data, it just means you have to a) get a little creative b) try really, really hard and c) be okay with imperfect and incomplete data at times, so long as what you are doing is starting to address a problem and the shortcomings are addressed.

 And that’s exactly what I try to do here on this blog.
 I’m trying to gain insights about IndyCar by analyzing the statistics of the sport and along the way coming up with my own.
-These insights might be looking at upcoming races and what makes a race winner, or discovering things that go against what the common eye-test would reveal.
+These insights might be looking at upcoming races and what makes a race winner or discovering things that go against what the common eye-test would reveal.
+For an example of what types of questions I’m interested in on this site, take a look at the Statistics page here.